 Minnesota Senior Care replaced PMAP for elderly enrollees effective June 1, 2005.
-Minnesota Senior Care covers all the same services as PMAP, except that prescription drugs for MA enrollees also eligible for Medicare are covered by Medicare Part D (see footnote 17 on page 11).
+Minnesota Senior Care covers all the same services as PMAP, except that prescription drugs for MA enrollees also eligible for Medicare are covered by Medicare Part D (see footnote 15 on page 11).
 In addition, Minnesota Senior Care covers 90 days of nursing home services for enrollees not residing in a nursing facility at the time of enrollment.

-Minnesota Senior Care Plus has provided services to elderly enrollees enrolled in county-based purchasing initiatives, effective June 1, 2005.
+Minnesota Senior Care Plus has provided services to elderly enrollees enrolled in county-based purchasing initiatives since June 1, 2005.
 In addition to covering all Minnesota Senior Care services, Minnesota Senior Care Plus also covers elderly waiver services, and an additional 90 days of nursing home services (for a total of 180 days) for enrollees not residing in a nursing facility at the time of enrollment.
-DHS expects to expand Minnesota Senior Care Plus to all PMAP counties by January 2007.
+Minnesota Senior Care Plus is being expanded to all counties and participating health plans, except the seven-county metropolitan area, effective January 2008.

-Elderly enrollees have the option of receiving managed care services through the Minnesota Senior Health Options (MSHO), rather than Minnesota Senior Care or Minnesota Senior Care Plus.
-Since 1997, MSHO has provided a combined MA and Medicare benefit as part of a federal demonstration project; enrollment in MSHO is voluntary.
-As is the case with Minnesota Senior Care Plus, MSHO covers elderly waiver services and 180 days of nursing home services.
+Elderly enrollees in Minnesota Senior Care and Minnesota Senior Care Plus must enroll in a separate Medicare plan to obtain their prescription drug coverage under Medicare Part D. However, elderly enrollees also have the option of receiving managed care services through the Minnesota Senior Health Options (MSHO), rather than Minnesota Senior Care or Minnesota Senior Care Plus.
+MSHO includes all Medicare and MA prescription drug coverage under one plan.
+Since 1997, MSHO provided a combined Medicare and MA benefit as part of a federal demonstration project; the program now operates under federal Medicare Special Needs Plan

+(SNP) authority.
+DHS also contracts with SNPs to provide MA services.
+Enrollment in MSHO is voluntary.
+As is the case with Minnesota Senior Care Plus, MSHO also covers elderly waiver services and 180 days of nursing home services.
 MSHO expanded statewide to 83 counties in 2005.
-Most elderly MA enrollees are enrolled in MSHO rather than Minnesota Senior Care or Minnesota Senior Care Plus.
-As of February 1, 2006, MSHO enrollment was 33,956, compared to a combined enrollment in Minnesota Senior Care and Minnesota Senior Care Plus of 9,002.
+Most elderly MA enrollees are enrolled in MSHO rather than Minnesota Senior Care or Minnesota Senior Care Plus because of the integrated Medicare and MA prescription drug coverage.
+As of August 1, 2007, MSHO enrollment was 35,500, compared to a combined enrollment in Minnesota Senior Care and Minnesota Senior Care Plus of 10,700.